Timewize

 A good custom tool makes the business simpler

-The goal is not to build complexity.
+The goal is not more complexity.